Off-duty Guilford sheriff's deputy injured in hit-and-run accident

 At 6:09 a.m., Thomasville officers, Thomasville Fire and Davidson County EMS responded to Blair Street near Unity Street in reference to a motor vehicle crash, according to a news release from the Thomasville Police Department.

-When officers arrived on the scene, they located two vehicles that had been involved in a head-on crash.
-Officers located one of the drivers, Gleidy Rafelina Morel of Thomasville, lying on the ground outside of her vehicle.
+When officers arrived on the scene, they found two vehicles that had been involved in a head-on crash.
+Officers found one of the drivers, Gleidy Rafelina Morel of Thomasville, lying on the ground outside of her vehicle.

 Morel was an off-duty Guilford County deputy on her way home from work in her personal vehicle.
-She had sustained a broken leg (femur) as a result of the crash.
+She had sustained a broken leg (femur) as a result of the crash, police said.

 She was transported to Atrium Health Wake Forest Baptist High Point Medical Center for surgery on her leg.